Bassil88/sport-tracker-app/README.md

-This project my React application intended todo two features:
+This React application has two main features:
-1. Tracking the **workout progress** with history visualized using **charts** **:)**
+1. **Progress History:** It visualizes workout progress using **charts** **:)**

+2. **Workout Scheme:** It allows users to create and track workout schemes.

-The Progress History component fetches exercise data from an API and visualizes it using charts.
-It utilizes the Recharts library to create two charts:
+The Progress History component fetches exercise data from an API and uses the Recharts library to create two charts:

- - Exercise Category Chart: This chart shows the number of exercises in each exercise category.
-It uses the data fetched from the API to calculate the number of exercises in each category.
+ - Exercise Category Chart: Shows the number of exercises in each category.
- - Calorie Chart: This chart displays the calories burned for each exercise.
-It uses pre-defined workout data to retrieve the exercise names and calories burned.
+ - Calorie Chart: Displays calories burned for each exercise.

-The component also calculates the total number of exercise categories by checking the length of the exerciseCategoryData array.

-2. **Workout Scheme** component which allows users to create and track workout schemes.
-The Workout Scheme component allows users to create and track workout schemes.
-It includes the following functionality:
+The Workout Scheme component enables users to manage exercises, sets, and includes a workout timer.

- -  Managing Exercises: Users can add exercises to the scheme, remove exercises, and add sets to exercises.
- -  Managing Sets: Each exercise can have multiple sets.
-Users can update the weight and reps of each set, remove sets, and toggle the finished status.
- - Workout Timer: The component includes a workout timer that counts down from 30 minutes (1800 seconds).
-Users can start and stop the timer, and there is a reset button to set the timer back to 30 minutes.

- The component includes helper functions to handle various actions such as adding sets, updating weights and reps, removing sets, toggling finished status, and managing the timer.

- ### Conclusion
- This React Progress History and Workout Scheme project provides a comprehensive application for tracking exercise progress and creating workout schemes.
-It demonstrates the usage of React, fetching data from an API, creating charts with the Recharts library, and managing state with hooks.

-   ## Dependencies

-This project relies on the following dependencies:

- - React: A JavaScript library for building user interfaces.
+ # Dependencies:

+ - React
+ - @mui/material
+ - Recharts
+ - react-icons

- - @mui/material: Material-UI components for styling the application.
+**Styling:** This project utilizes the Tailwind CSS framework for styling the application.

- - Recharts: A composable charting library built on React components.
- - react-icons: A collection of icons for React applications.
+This project showcases React usage, API data fetching, chart creation with Recharts, and state management with hooks.